AKM Nowsheruzzaman

-AKM Nowsheruzzaman (একেএম নওশেরুজ্জামান; 5 December 1950 – 21 September 2020), better known as Nowsher, was a Bangladeshi footballer who played as a striker or left-winger.
+AKM Nowsheruzzaman (এ. কে. এম. নওশেরুজ্জামান; 5 December 1950 – 21 September 2020), better known as Nowsher, was a Bangladeshi footballer who played as a striker or left-winger.
 In 1971, he toured India with the Shadhin Bangla football team in order to raise international awareness about the Bangladesh Liberation War.
 After liberation, he was also part of the first ever Bangladesh national football team.

 In 1973, Nowsher scored the only goal in a friendly match against Singapore, securing Bangladesh their inaugural international football victory.
 While at club level, his best season was in 1975 for Mohammedan SC, when he became the First Division League top-scorer with 21 goals.

 Personal life

 Born in Munshiganj Sardar, East Bengal, Nowsher's family had originally moved from Chandpur due to his father's job as a lawyer.
 Nowhser was the third oldest among seven brothers and two sisters.
 Five of his brothers were also footballers, among them Sharifuzzaman and Arifuzzaman played alongside him at Mohammedan SC, in 1976.
 While the other two Ashraf and Mamun played in the Dhaka for Dilkusha SC and Victoria SC respectively.

 In 1967, Nowsher came to Dhaka and got admitted to Dhaka University studying zoology.
 Nowhser was married to Zafarin Zaman, with whom he had a daughter named Simin Noor Zaman and a son named Moinuzzaman.